19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (2) When a limited liability partnership has been wound up the liquidator shall retain the books and papers referred to in sub-paragraph (1) for a period of 2 years from the date of dissolution of the limited liability partnership and at the expiration of that period may destroy them.

-(3) Notwithstanding sub-paragraph (2), when a limited liability partnership has been wound up the books and papers referred to in sub-paragraph (1) may be destroyed within a period of 2 years after the dissolution of the limited liability partnership —
+(3) Notwithstanding sub-paragraph (2), when a limited liability partnership has been wound up, the books and papers referred to in sub-paragraph (1) may be destroyed within a period of 2 years after the dissolution of the limited liability partnership —

 (a) in the case of a winding up by the Court, in accordance with the directions of the Court;